apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the configuration file templates and volume mount parameters used by the Component.
+<p>Specifies the configuration file templates and volume mount parameters used by the Component.
+It also includes descriptions of the parameters in the ConfigMaps, such as value range limitations.</p>
-This field contains a list of templateRef that will be rendered into Component instances&rsquo; configuration files based on the provided templates.
+<p>This field specifies a list of templates that will be rendered into Component containers&rsquo; configuration files.
+Each template is represented as a ConfigMap and may contain multiple configuration files, with each file being a key in the ConfigMap.</p>
-The rendered configuration files will be mounted into the component&rsquo;s containers using the specified volume mount parameters.</p>
+<p>The rendered configuration files will be mounted into the Component&rsquo;s containers
+according to the specified volume mount parameters.</p>
 <p>This field is immutable.</p>
 </td>
 </tr>